hzhreal/HTOS/TUTORIAL.md

 **quick cheats**: Accepts a savegame that you can add quick cheats to (second layer of encryption can be present).
 The bot will prompt you with a UI that you can use to add whatever cheats that is available.
 **Parameters**
-- game, select the game of the savefile
+- `game`, select the game of the savefile
-- savefile, the file itself
+- `savefile`, the file itself

 //

 **quick codes**: Accepts savegames that you can apply save wizard quick codes to (must be fully decrypted).
 **Parameters**
-- codes, the save wizard quick codes
+- `codes`, the save wizard quick codes
-- endianness, try without this parameter first, if it does not work put it to big
+- `endianness`, try without this parameter first, if it does not work put it to big
 The save you input must be fully decrypted, then you can encrypt with the bot, however if there is a type of encryption/checksum that is not implemented in the bot it will not work.

 //

 **sfo read**: Accepts a param.sfo file, the data it contains will be shown.
 **Parameters**:
-- sfo, the file itself
+- `sfo`, the file itself

 //

 **sfo write**: Accepts a param.sfo file, you can patch the keys it contains
 **Parameters**:
-- sfo, the file itself
+- `sfo`, the file itself
 - The rest of the parameters are keys in the param.sfo file that you can choose to patch

 //

 **sealed_key decrypt**: Accepts a .bin file that you can find in a save pair.
 It will return the secret key it contains.
 **Parameter**:
-- sealed_key, the file itself
+- `sealed_key`, the file itself

 //

 **createsave**: Create a save from scratch, will resign aswell.
 Follow instructions by bot on how to upload the files to put inside the save.
 **Parameters**:
-- savename, the name you want to give the save
+- `savename`, the name you want to give the save
-- saveblocks, the size of the save (saveblocks * 2¹⁵)
+- `saveblocks`, the size of the save (saveblocks * 2¹⁵)
-- ignore_secondlayer_checks, Choose if you want the bot to neglect checking if the files inside your save can be encrypted/compressed.
+- `ignore_secondlayer_checks`, Choose if you want the bot to neglect checking if the files inside your save can be encrypted/compressed.

 //

 **store_accountid**: Store your account ID in the database.
 Use this if obtaining your account ID with username does not work.
 **Parameter**:
-- account_id, your account ID in hexadecimal format
+- `account_id`, your account ID in hexadecimal format

 //